gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 }
 ```

-This is the same pattern followed by source plugins, but data comes from other sources.
-Plugins can leverage Node.js built-in functions like `http.get`, libraries like `node-fetch` or `axios`, or even fully featured GraphQL clients to fetch data.
-With data being returned from a remote location, it can then be looped through with nodes created programmatically:
+Source plugins follow the same pattern, the only difference is that data comes from other sources.
+Plugins can leverage Node.js built-in functions like `http.get`, libraries like `node-fetch` or `axios`, or even fully-featured GraphQL clients to fetch data.
+With data being returned from a remote location, the plugin code can loop through and create nodes programmatically:

 ```javascript:title=source-plugin/gatsby-node.js
 exports.sourceNodes = async ({ actions }) => {